alsutton/mastodon-aws-architecture/README.md

 ## Data Storage Layer (Aurora, ElastiCache, S3)

-We initially only used S3 for storage and seperated PostgreSQL out from each Masotdon instance, but then I found out that the timeline for the accounts users follow is stored in Redis.
+We initially only used S3 for storage and seperated PostgreSQL out from each Masotdon instance, but then I found out that the timeline for the accounts users follow is stored in Redis for the reasons mentioned below in the ElastiCache section.

 We're running multiple Masotdon EC2 instances for the same domain, which meant that folk would sometimes get a varying toot list for their home page, and when the EC2 instances were rolled for a configuration